House rejects Trump-backed plan on government shutdown, leaving next steps uncertain

 The debate in the House chamber grew heated as lawmakers blamed each other for the mess.

-At one point, Rep. Marc Molinaro, who was presiding over the debate, slammed the speaker’s gavel with such force that it broke.
+At one point, Rep. Marc Molinaro, who was presiding, slammed the speaker’s gavel with such force that it broke.

 The stakes couldn’t be higher.
 Trump was publicly turning on those who opposed him.

-One hardline Republican, Rep. Chip Roy of Texas, drew Trump’s ire for refusing to along with the plan and telling colleagues they had no self-respect for piling onto the nation’s debt.
+One hardline Republican, Rep. Chip Roy of Texas, drew Trump’s ire for refusing to along with the plan.
+Roy in turn told his own GOP colleagues they had no self-respect for piling onto the nation’s debt.

 “It’s shameful!”
 Roy thundered, standing on the Democratic side of the aisle and pointing at his fellow Republicans.